cortside/guidelines/docs/rest/BestPractices.md

 ### Sorting

-Similar to filtering, a generic parameter sort can be used to describe sorting rules.
-Accommodate complex sorting requirements by letting the sort parameter take in list of comma separated fields, each with a possible unary negative to imply descending sort order.
+Similar to filtering, a sort query parameter can be used to denote how to sort the results.
+Multiple sorting arguments can be handled by letting the sort parameter take in list of comma separated fields.
+Prefix each sorting argument with a negative to denote descending sort order.

 For example:

-GET /tickets?sort=-priority - Retrieves a list of tickets in descending order of priority GET /tickets?sort=-priority,createdDate - Retrieves a list of tickets in descending order of priority.
+* GET /tickets?sort=-priority - Retrieves a list of tickets in descending order of priority
+* GET /tickets?sort=-priority,createdDate - Retrieves a list of tickets in descending order of priority.
 Within a specific priority, older tickets are ordered first

 ### Searching